tsingke/AlphaEvolution/README.md

 Corresponding Author: **Qingke Zhang** , Email: tsingke@sdnu.edu.cn , Tel :  +86-13953128163

 ## 1. AE Introduction
-Intelligent optimization algorithms are eﬃcient stochastic search techniques widely used to solve real-world optimization problems.
-However, they are limited by their ability to extract and utilize eﬃcient evolutionary information hidden in the candidate solutions.
-Moreover, they often use multiple operators to update solutions, which may make the search more complex.
-To solve these problems eﬀectively, this work proposes a novel intelligent optimization algorithm called alpha evolution (AE).
-In AE, the unique core operator is designed to generate new candidate solutions based on matrices.AE is compared with 100 optimization algorithms on the CEC’17 test suite.
-The results were validated in terms of convergence and statistical signiﬁcance.
-Furthermore, it was applied to multiple sequence alignment and engineering design problems to verify its practical value.
-The evidence indicates that AE is competitive in exploration, exploitation, convergence ability, and escaping local optima.
+Metaheuristic algorithms involve information extraction and utilization processes to generate more promising solutions to problems.
+However, the background of excessive metaphor has led to ambiguity in the computational process.
+To solve this problem, this paper proposes a novel evolutionary algorithm called alpha evolution (AE).
+The main difference between AE and similar techniques is its unique alpha operator, which includes the base vector, the random step size, and the adaptive step size.
+First, sample candidate solutions to construct the evolution matrix.
+Then, estimate the population state macroscopically through diagonal or weighted operations of the evolution matrix.
+To enhance the correlation of estimates for each generation, two evolution paths accumulate the estimate results and ultimately determine the base vector.
+Second, the composite differential operation constructs the adaptive step size to estimate the problem gradient for accelerating convergence.
+Finally, the parameter $\alpha$ adaptively adjusts the random step size generated based on search space to balance exploration and exploitation.
+AE was comprehensively verified regarding its search bias, invariance, scalability, parameter sensitivity, search behavior, qualitative indicators, exploration and exploitation, convergence, statistics, and complexity.
+In numerical simulation, AE was compared with 106 algorithms on the CEC'17 benchmark announced at the 2017 congress on evolutionary computation (CEC).
+Furthermore, it was applied to solve multiple sequence alignment and engineering design problems.
+The evidence shows that AE is competitive in exploration and exploitation, convergence speed and accuracy, and avoiding local optima.
+Therefore, AE can leverage its reliable and competitive advantages as an algorithmic support for real-world applications.
+The source code of AE is publicly available at \url{https://github.com/tsingke/AlphaEvolution}.

 The source code of the AE algorithm is publicly available at [https://github.com/tsingke/AlphaEvolution](https://github.com/tsingke/AlphaEvolution).